GSA/search.digitalgov.gov/_posts/2013-10-24-best-bets-graphics.md

 A best bet appears above the standard web results when a searcher's query matches the text of its title, description, or keywords.

 Graphics best bets have a one or two-column layout and you can add an image.
-Up to one relevant best bet is listed under a heading, {Best Bet Title} by {[Site Name](/sites/manual/settings.html)}.
+The most relevant best bet is listed under a heading, {Best Bet Title} by {[Site Name](/sites/manual/settings.html)}.

 See, for example, the variety of layouts possible for graphics best bets.